-11. Escarole May Help With Losing Weight
+11. Escarole May Help With Healthy Weight

 Adding escarole to your diet can help you lose weight.

-First, it’s a good source of fiber which can make you feel fuller when eating it during your meals.
+First, it’s a good source of fiber, which can make you feel fuller when eating it during your meals.

 12. Is Great For Your Digestion

-Escarole is a source of fiber which is really good for your digestive process.
+Escarole is a source of fiber, which is really good for your digestive process.

 It can also prevent digestive problems like constipation and diarrhea.

 To add more, escarole has been found to have a compound called inulin.
 Inulin has a prebiotic effect that stimulates the production of good bacteria in your intestines.

-13. Escarole Helps Relieve Muscle Spasms
+13. Helps Relieve Muscle Spasms

 14. Helps Protect Your Bones